OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-reveal-effect/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Reveal Effect
+# 🐞 Creating a CSS-only Expanding Card with a Reveal Effect

 This document details the creation of an expanding card using only CSS.
-The card reveals additional content upon hover, offering a smooth and engaging user experience.
-We'll achieve this effect using CSS transitions and transforms.
+The card expands vertically when hovered, revealing hidden content.
+We'll be using CSS transitions and transforms to achieve this smooth animation effect.
 No JavaScript is required.

 **Description of the Styling:**

-The card features a simple design.
-On hover, the card expands horizontally, revealing hidden content.
-This expansion is coupled with a subtle opacity change to further enhance the visual effect.
-The styling is clean and modern, easily adaptable to various themes.
+The card utilizes a simple structure: a container holding a visible front section and a hidden back section.
+On hover, the front section scales down slightly and moves upward, revealing the back section which simultaneously slides upwards.
+The animation is controlled using CSS transitions and transforms.
+We will style it with simple box-shadow and padding for a more appealing look.

 **Full Code:**